kevyncastro/kevyncastro/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Senior Software Engineer @ Unicity
+- 🔭 I’m currently working as a Technical Lead @ Unicity
 - 🌱 I’m currently learning ML and AI
 - 👯 I’m looking to collaborate on open source projects and freelancing
 - 🤔 I’m looking for help with data science